jojo157/learning-platform/README.md

 > I want to be able to create site content such as articles that allow the inclusion of resources such as images and links.

-An admin user is presented with additonal navigation options.
+An admin user is presented with additional navigation options.
 One is to add site content.
 When clicked this will load a form that allows an admin user to create a new article for the site library.
-The form allows optional images and external resouce links as further reading.
+The form allows optional images and external resource links as further reading.

 ![Navigation bar for admin user](static/images/readme_images/navAdmin.png)

 > I want to be able to edit all site library contents, even if another admin created it.

 An admin user is presented with an edit and delete button on all articles on the library page.
 A general user does not have this functionality.
-These buttons enable to ability for admin to edit the article on a prefilled form or delete the article with a confirm message.
+These buttons enable the ability for admin to edit the article on a prefilled form or delete the article with a confirm message.

 ![Article as viewed from admin profile](static/images/readme_images/articleAdmin.png)

 > I want to be able to amend all users' details, to enable a change in user access rights or if user has issue logging in.

-User Management page presents all register users on the app in alphabetical order.
+The User Management page shows all registered users on the app in alphabetical order.
 An admin user can choose to amend a user by clicking the edit button on that user.
+A prefilled form allows the details to be updated with a success message on completion.
 This functionality is only accessible to an authorised admin user.

 ![User Management Page](static/images/readme_images/usermanagement.png)